Buying a house in England & Wales

 - Negotiate and agree (with the seller’s conveyancer) the draft of the contract setting out the terms on which you are buying.

 - Register or record the change of title to the property, and the mortgage deed (loan agreement) in favour of the lender, with the Land Registry.

 Getting hold of all the necessary information can be time-consuming.
 Your conveyancer will request "searches" of information that could affect your property from the relevant local authority and sometimes other agencies.
 Sometimes these can be obtained quickly and electronically, but sometimes they can be slower and this may cause delay.

 Sometimes it is possible to use title insurance as a way to streamline some of the conveyancing.
 Title insurance can sometimes be used to complement or replace some elements of the legal work by insuring against the risk of problems arising in the future.
 It is more commonly used on remortgage cases than on mortgages to buy a property, but it may be useful if problems are identified during the conveyancing process.

-If your conveyancer is also acting for your lender, your lender may instruct the conveyancer to prepare the mortgage deed.
+If your conveyancer is also acting for your lender, they will check that the lender's requirements are met and your lender may instruct the conveyancer to prepare the mortgage deed.
 This is the legal contract between you and the lender.
 Your conveyancer will explain the terms of the mortgage deed to you, and then have them signed by you and the lender.

 Once the conveyancing work has been completed, you and the seller need to sign the contract your conveyancers have agreed that sets out the terms of the sale.
 The conveyancers will then exchange contracts and at this point both you and the seller are legally committed to the deal.
 At this point, you will need to pay a deposit of about 10% of the purchase price.
 Also, you become responsible for putting right any loss of or damage to the property (unless the contract says otherwise).
 Your conveyancer will advise on how and when this should be arranged and be put into effect."